awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### The S3 location provided to save your query results is invalid<a name="troubleshooting-athena-the-s3-location-provided-to-save-your-query-results-is-invalid"></a>

 You can receive this error message if your output bucket location is not in the same Region as the Region in which you run your query\.
 To avoid this, specify a query results location in the Region in which you run the query\.
-For steps, see [Specifying a Query Result Location](querying.md#query-results-specify-location)\.
+For steps, see [Specifying a query result location](querying.md#query-results-specify-location)\.

-## Partitioning Issues<a name="troubleshooting-athena-partitioning-issues"></a>
+## Partitioning issues<a name="troubleshooting-athena-partitioning-issues"></a>

 ### MSCK REPAIR TABLE does not remove stale partitions<a name="troubleshooting-athena-msck-repair-table-does-not-remove-stale-partitions"></a>